-This page provides an overview of the types of distance communication tools the program can provide to help people with significant combined hearing and vision loss stay connected to friends, family and the world.
-The appearance of a specific piece of equipment on the iCanConnect website does not mean that it is appropriate for every program participant. iCanConnect professionals in each state and local community will work with individual consumers to identify the equipment that addresses that person’s specific needs.
+This page provides an overview of the types of distance communication equipment the program can provide to help people with significant combined hearing and vision loss stay connected to friends, family and the world.
+The appearance of a specific piece of equipment on the iCanConnect website does not mean that it is appropriate for every program participant. iCanConnect professionals in each local program will work with iCanConnect participants to identify the equipment that addresses each person’s specific needs.
 Note that equipment recommendations are only provided for iCanConnect program participants as part of the individualized assessment they receive.
 This list is updated on a quarterly basis.

-This category includes cell phones, smartphones, tablets, and associated accessories such as keyboards and protective cases. iCanConnect provides the equipment, but the consumer must pay for his or her own internet or cellular service.
+This category includes cell phones, smartphones, tablets, and associated accessories such as keyboards and protective cases. iCanConnect provides the equipment, but not the internet or cellular service.

-Includes a variety of amplified speaker phones, cordless phones, and related devices that connect to the “landline” telephone service.
-An eligible consumer must have telephone service to be considered for this type of equipment.
+This category includes a variety of amplified speaker phones, cordless phones, and related devices that connect to the “landline” telephone service.
+Program participants must have telephone service to be considered for this type of equipment.

 This category includes audible, visual, and vibrating signalers that alert the user to a phone ringing, new e-mail, or other types of distance communications.

 This category includes screen readers and screen magnifier programs.
 A screen reader can serve as an interface between a computer and a braille display, and for those with usable hearing, it also provides synthesized speech output of what is on the computer screen.
 The user interacts with the screen reader and the computer via a set of keyboard commands.
 A screen magnifier selectively enlarges what is on the computer screen to enable access by individuals with very limited vision.